ant-media/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 - The Ant Media Server instance will restart and the server can now be accessed securely with SSL enabled.
 ![](@site/static/img/ssl-webpanel/ssl-status.png)

+## Option 2: Installing SSL using the Terminal

+Apart from the web panel, SSL for the Ant Media Server can also be installed using the terminal and there are a number of ways to do it as per your specific use case and requirements.

-## Option 2: Get a free subdomain and install SSL with Let's Encrypt
+## Get a free subdomain and install SSL with Let's Encrypt

 If you do not have a domain name and want to install an SSL certificate, you can use this feature.
-With this feature, **enterprise users** will have a free domain name with the extension **ams-[id].antmedia.cloud** and the Let's Encrypt certificate will be automatically installed.
+With this feature, **enterprise users** will have a free domain name with the extension **ams-[id].antmedia.cloud**, and the Let's Encrypt certificate will be automatically installed.
 This feature is available in versions after 2.5.2

 - Go to the folder where Ant Media Server is installed.
-Default directory is `/usr/local/antmedia`
+The default directory is `/usr/local/antmedia`

 ```shell
 cd /usr/local/antmedia